catgofire/catgofire.github.com/resume_prof.md

 ## <a name="interests">Interests</a>

-Computational linguistics, graph theory, physics (especially quantum theory and computational physics), agile development, abstraction, unsupervised learning, data mining
+Computational linguistics, graph theory, physics (especially quantum theory and computational physics), agile development, abstraction, unsupervised learning, data mining, social games (and where gaming is headed)

 * * *